teddbug-S/dupliCat/README.md

        - `by_size`
           it defaults to True, this enables the `search_duplicate` method to search using the size index.

+    Note:
-    Note: Both parameters are set to True for more accurate search since search will be done using the `size_index` and also the `hash_index`.
+        Both parameters are set to True for more accurate search since search will be done using the `size_index` and also the `hash_index`.

-    NOTE: Junk files set by this method contains all duplicates with one file left over for each.
+        Junk files set by this method contains all duplicates with one file left over for each.

    - use the `analyse` method to analyse search result, this returns a named tuple of type `Analysis`.
    It contains